 Having answered the questions for myself, I felt confident in my choice of medicine.
-I also think it helped me to be myself and explain my choice at interview.
+I also think it helped me to be myself and explain my choice at the interview.

-I decided to apply to study medicine on a graduate entry programme in my mid-thirties, with a non-medical background and no science at A-level or as a degree.
+I decided to apply to study medicine on a graduate-entry programme in my mid-thirties, with a non-medical background and no science at A-level or as a degree.

 I wanted to use work experience for two purposes.
 Firstly, to answer my own questions about pursuing medicine as a career, and, secondly, to stand out from the crowd at interview.

 I researched what might be the best experience by listening to admissions tutors at open days, reading prospectuses and admissions policies, as well as talking to doctor friends.
 Having identified what I felt I needed to do, I looked up appropriate organisations on the internet and called several until I found suitable placements.

 Interviewers seemed most interested in my time at a care home, where I spent over 100 hours.
 It involved hands-on healthcare during seven to 12-hour shifts several times per week as a junior member of the caring team.

 The hands-on work allows you to reflect on what it might be like to work long hours in a hospital ward as a junior doctor.
 I was also outside my comfort zone, doing a job I had never done and as the junior member of a team having previously managed others.

 However, despite not having direct caring experience, you can show how your skills developed in other places can be applied in a care setting, for example, teamwork, learning new skills and communication.